Cirkit Designer Logo

 2 GND Ground pin.
 Connect to the ground of the circuit.

-3 Signal Output pin.
-Provides an analog voltage proportional to the water level or a
+3 OUT Output pin.
+Provides an analog signal proportional to water level or a digital

 Usage Instructions